AJ Styles: World Wrestling Federation appearances (2001–2002)

-On July 9, 2001, Styles had his first WWF tryout match against his trainer, Rick Michaels, before the taping of Raw.
+On July 9, 2001, Styles had his first World Wrestling Federation (WWF) tryout match against his trainer, Rick Michaels, before the taping of Raw.
 Styles won with a Shooting Star Press but was not offered a contract.

-Styles made two more appearances for the World Wrestling Federation (WWF) in 2002: on the January 26 episode of Metal (taped on January 21), in a losing effort against The Hurricane, and a dark match before the January 27 episode of SmackDown! (taped on January 22), where he was defeated by Rico Constantino.
+Styles made two more appearances for the WWF in 2002: on the January 26 episode of Metal (taped on January 21), in a losing effort against The Hurricane, and a dark match before the January 27 episode of SmackDown! (taped on January 22), where he was defeated by Rico Constantino.
 After these matches, WWF offered Styles a developmental deal contract, which would require Styles to relocate to Cincinnati, Ohio, where the Heartland Wrestling Association (HWA) developmental territory was located.
 Styles ultimately declined the deal, as the move would interfere with his wife's college plans.
 Despite this, Styles wrestled one non-contracted match for HWA, on February 19 against Matt Stryker in a losing effort.